kshedden/stats206/slides/computing_overview.md

 * Python is a general-purpose programming language; to work with data in Python usually involves utilizing additional libraries.

-* For this class the main libraries we will use are Pandas (data management), Numpy (arrays and mathematical calculations), and Seaborn/Matplotlib (graphing).
+* In this course, the main libraries that we will use are Pandas (for data management), Numpy (for arrays and mathematical calculations), and Seaborn/Matplotlib (for graphing).

 * Jupyter provides an interface for working with Python in a web browser.
 It is one of several interfaces available for working with Python.